-The infrastructure where the rolling stock will be operated should be taken into account by the applicant to define the necessary combinations to test.
+The infrastructure where the rolling stock will be operated should be taken into account by the Applicant to define the necessary combinations to be tested.

-For speed >300 km/h, the clause 4.3.4.4 'target test conditions' of the TD does not specify specific limits for the track quality due to a lack of return of experience.
-This case is covered by the following note below the tables 3 and 4 of this section: "For speed above 300 km/h, the target test conditions shall correspond to better track quality than the track quality specified for the speed 300 km/h".
+For speed >300 km/h, the EN 14363:2016 does not specify specific limits for the track quality due to a lack of return of experience.
+This case is covered by the following sentence in Annex M.4 of EN 14363:2016: "For speed above 300 km/h, the target test conditions shall correspond to better track quality than the track quality specified for the speed 300 km/h".
 This is justified by the following considerations: